hexpm/hexpm/lib/hexpm/web/templates/docs/publish.html.md

 ### Submitting the package

-After the package metadata and dependencies have been added to `mix.exs`, we are ready to publish the package with the `mix hex.publish` comma
+After the package metadata and dependencies have been added to `mix.exs`, we are ready to publish the package with the `mix hex.publish` command:

 ```nohighlight
 $ mix hex.publish